 After the desired location has been reached, the browser window can be closed with the usual commands.

-The behaviour of the browser can be customized with the browser options dialog, using the ”Options—Browser” menu.
+The behavior of the browser can be customized with the browser options dialog, using the ”Options—Browser” menu.
 The browser options dialog looks like figure (6.9).

 The following options can be set in the browser options dialog: